AlxHnr/alx-tools/README.md

 ### build-kernel

 Builds and updates kernels.
 It will automatically migrate kernel configurations and reinstall modules.
-If `/etc/efikeys` exists and contains the files _db.key_ and _db.crt_, they will be used for signing the kernel.
+If the directory `/etc/efikeys/` contains the files _db.key_ and _db.crt_, they will be used to sign the kernel.

 **Note**: This script assumes that your kernel can boot itself and will install it to `/boot/efi/boot/bootx64.efi` after mounting `/boot`.